 Powell’s City of Books

 A trip to Portland is not complete without a visit to Powell’s, the world’s biggest independent bookstore.
-Their flagship store (1005 W Burnside St.) encompasses an entire block, 5 stories, 1,600 different sections and 1 million volumes, so you can easily spend an entire day here.
+Their flagship store (1005 W Burnside St.) encompasses an entire block, 5 stories, 1,600 different sections, and 1 million volumes, so you can easily spend a full day here.
 At the entrances, there are even maps to avoid getting lost, but their employees are super friendly and help you find what you are looking for.
-In the hour and a half we were there, we saw many books that we wanted to have – I especially resisted the temptation to wander off to the cookbook section as it was huge – but would crush our luggage allowance…
+In the hour and a half, we were there, we saw many books that we wanted to have – I especially resisted the temptation to wander off to the cookbook section as it was huge – but would crush our luggage allowance…

 I did buy Exploding Kittens (🐈🔥🎇👍) though, a hugely popular card that grossed over $8m on Kickstarter.